fmrl/flutterbye/README.md

 verified languages such as [dafny] attempt to reconcile the implementation of a program against a mathematical proof of its behavior through a concept called refinement. this is similar to the relationship between base classes and derived classes in object oriented methodology, where a base class provides an abstract representation of a type and a derived type implements concrete behavior.

-in an object-oriented language, one could imagine a base class that also defines semantics for a particular method (e.g. invoking `int Next(int x)` must result in a value that is one greater than `x`, but not exceed the maximum value of an `int`). simple interface definitions in popular languages cannot place (nor enforce) expectations on their implementations beyond what the type system permits and we must assume that any given implementation works as the interface documentation suggests.
+in an object-oriented language, one could imagine a base class that also defines semantics for a particular method (e.g. invoking `int Next(int x)` must result in a value that is one greater than `x`, but leave the value unchanged if the result would exceed the maximum permitted value of an `int`). simple interface definitions in popular languages cannot place (nor enforce) expectations on their implementations beyond what the type system permits and we must assume that any given implementation works as the interface documentation suggests.

-*refinment relationships* strengthen the *generalization relationship* between an abstract definition of program behavior (referred to as a *specification* or *proof*) and its concrete implementation. [dafny], for example, uses a constraint language based on [contract programming][design by contract on wikipedia] in definitions of abstract modules to declare and enforce semantics upon implementation modules declared to be refinements of the abstract module definition. continuing with the previous object-oriented example, a derived class that refines its base class would be required to implement some sort of method that satisfies the semantics defined by the constraint language.
+*refinment relationships* strengthen the more conventionally understood *generalization relationship* between an abstract definition of program behavior (referred to as a *specification* or *proof*) and its concrete implementation by including a description of semantics in the abstraction. [dafny], for example, uses a constraint language based on [contract programming][design by contract on wikipedia] in definitions of abstract modules to declare and enforce semantics upon implementation modules declared to be refinements of the abstract module definition. continuing with the previous object-oriented example, a derived class that refines its base class would be required to implement some sort of method that satisfies the semantics expressed within the constraint language. despite the simplicity of the operation described by `Next`, one can imagine a more than one concrete implementation, each preferable over the others within a particular context.

 the implications of this are important. one could begin with a simple implementation of a method that is not performant but satisfies the requirements of the specification and later provide an performant implementation that satisfies the requirements of the same specification. assuming the specification is sufficiently strong, a programmer can have an assurance that the new implementation behaves identically to the old code.